Ä¢¹½ÊÓÆµ

 Unlike some towns, Sheep Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sheep Springs are a mix of both white- and blue-collar jobs.
 Overall, Sheep Springs is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sheep Springs who work in healthcare suport services (20.37%), office and administrative support (18.52%), and teaching (16.67%).

-Overall, Sheep Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sheep Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Sheep Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Sheep Springs have a very low rate of college education: just 6.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Sheep Springs has a very low overall level of education: only 6.22% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Sheep Springs in 2022 was $12,243, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $48,972 for a family of four.
 However, Sheep Springs contains both very wealthy and poor people as well.
 Sheep Springs also has one of the higher rates of people living in poverty in the nation, with 34.97% of its population below the federal poverty line.